 So, a little RemOil and…to the range Batman!

-My plan: shoot about 500 rounds through the pistol, and invite two other shooters to put rounds down range.
-I had a lot of Winchester White Box, Remington UMC, American Eagle and Blazer Brass 230 grain FMJs along with some Remington Golden Saber hollow points.
-For magazines we deployed the cheap and cheerful mag supplied by RIA as well as upmarket STI as Wilson Combat mags.
+My plan: Shoot about 500 break-in rounds through the pistol, and invite two other shooters to put rounds down range.
+I had a lot of Winchester White Box, Remington UMC, American Eagle and Blazer Brass 230-grain FMJs along with some Remington Golden Saber hollowpoints.
+For magazines we deployed the cheap and cheerful 8-round magazine (Mec-Gar) supplied by RIA as well as upmarket STI as Wilson Combat mags.

-The feel is painful.
+But the feel is painful.
 Three magazines in and I was getting cut up.
-Like the rest of the gun, the grip’s safety is roughly cut and unpolished.
+Like the rest of the gun, the grip safety is roughly cut and unpolished.
 The Rock Island GI Standard’s recoil drove those sharp edges right into the web of my hand.
 Fortunately, I just picked up a pair of Kryptek Gunslinger gloves on the recommendation of a professional shooter.
-The gloves afforded a good grip, ideal trigger feel and saved my hands from what would have been ballistic butchery.
+The gloves afforded a good grip from the mainspring housing forward, ideal trigger feel and saved my hands from the ballistic butchery of hammer bite.

-Ok.
-So this particular 1911 literally hurts to shoot.
-But lets see how it shoots anyway.
+Okay.
+So this RIA GI 1911 has such bad ergonomics it literally hurts to shoot it.
+But let’s see how it shoots anyway.
 Well, it doesn’t, not reliably anyway.
 The GI made it to round 43 before the first failure to feed.
 The next failure to feed arrived at round 44.
 It didn’t get much better after that.
 Failures happened with every magazine.
 As far as I could tell, no mag was more or less likely to fail than the others.
+Changing reloading styles with the magazines didn’t seem to matter.

 It wasn’t an ammo issue either.
-I had consistent first round failure to feed malfunctions with every type of ammunition I fed the Rock Island GI, and several failures to return to battery as well.
+I had consistent first-round failure to feed malfunctions with every type of ammunition I fed the Rock Island GI, and several failures to return to battery as well.
 At about 200 rounds, I regrouped.
-A heavy round of RemOil and that helped a lot.
-But I still had to push the slide with my thumb to feed the first round with just about every type of ammo, with the notable exception of the Blazer Brass.
+A heavy round of RemOil helped a lot.
+But I still had to push the slide with my thumb to feed the first round with just about every type of ammo, JHP or ball, with the notable exception of the Blazer Brass.

-For some reason, the GI like Blazer.
-After the second lube, the budget-priced 1911 failed to return to battery once, but just once.
+For some reason, the GI model liked Blazer.
+After the second lube from the bushing backward along the slide to the firing pin, the budget-priced 1911 failed to return to battery once, but just once.
 The Winchester ammo still had occasional problems.
 Feeding Remington ammo resulted a first round failure to feed every time.

-So appearance, shootability, and reliability are all no-goes.
+So appearance, shootability, and reliability are all no-gos.
 What about accuracy?

 The Action Target dueling tree was driving me crazy.
-I couldn’t reliably hit the 6″ target standing at 10 yards.
+I couldn’t reliably hit the 6-inch target standing at 10 yards.
 Neither could the other two shooters, both competent with a pistol.
-Shooting off a front bag the Rock Island GI shot 5″ inch groups with Winchester ammo.
+Shooting off a front bag, the Rock Island GI shot 5-inch groups with Winchester ammo.
 From my snubby J frame 38SPL+P back-up gun, that’s a good group.
-From a full-frame 1911, it’s unacceptable.
+From a full-size 1911, it’s unacceptable.

-Bottom line: this gun is no fun to shoot at all and I certainly wouldn’t bet my life on it.
+Bottom line: Is this a good gun?
+This WWII-style gun is no fun to shoot at all and I certainly wouldn’t bet my life on it.
 The same rough treatment found on the gun’s exterior carries through to the internals.
 From the bolt face to breach, this gun seems unfinished.
-It’s pretty clear that Rock Island stopped working on the gun when they were done, not when it was ready.
+It’s pretty clear that Rock Island stopped working on the gun when they were done, not when it was ready for your holster.

 There is inexpensive, and then there is just cheap.
 This is gun is the latter.
-Oh, and before anyone asks, RIA is free to pull a Cabot: fly me to the Philippines to fix this gun, take me on a factory tour and have me shoot it again.
+Oh, and before anyone asks, RIA is free to pull a Cabot: Fly me to the Philippines to fix this gun, take me on a Armscor International factory tour and have me shoot it again.
 Just sayin’ . . .

 Weight: 2.47 lbs. (unloaded)